NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-1-introduction-to-udtools-and-the-nyc-digital-twin/index.md

 ### Introduce UDTools for Rhino

-* Rhino is the cadillac of 3d modeling software.
-Across architecture, engineering, manufacturing, shipbuilding and other industries people use it to
+* Rhino is a high-quality 3d modeling software used across architecture, engineering, manufacturing, shipbuilding and other industries
 * It's accurate, fast, gives a complete set of tools for manipulating different kinds of 3d models, and it's **extensible**
-* UDTools is a custom Rhino plugin I'm developing to enhance its ability to deal with physical planning and zoning concepts
+* UDTools is a Rhino plugin, meant to enhance its ability to deal with physical planning and zoning concepts
 * People do this for lots of other industries, like with manufacturing robots and jewlery
-* Does these things:
+* It:
 * Connects with the Digital Twin to fetch context models of real-world sites
 * Gives Rhino an "understanding" of zoning concepts like the Zoning Lot, rules for height, bulk and use ("Smart Objects") concept?
 * Can use this awareness to

   * **Generate** envelopes and massings for proposed developemnts according to zoning assumptions
   * **Measure** and generate quantity take-offs from Rhino models of proposed developments
-* *Brief live demo or brief demoing current capabilities*

 ### Future Directions